nutgram/docs/docs/configuration/cache.md

 polling mode.

 :::danger
-Without configuring a cache adapter accordingly, feature like global or per-user object storage and conversations may not work!
+Without configuring a cache adapter accordingly, feature like global or per-user object storage and conversations will not work when using the `Webhook` mode.
 :::

 ## Configuration